-Due to constant Regulatory, policy and funding changes users are advised to check the funding status of these qualifications for use with individual learners before making registrations.
-If you are unsure about the qualifications status please contact BIIAB head office.
+Due to constant regulatory, policy and funding changes users are advised to check this qualification has been placed in the relevant Apprenticeship Framework and / or is funded for use with individual learners before making registrations.
+If you are unsure about the qualification's status please contact BIIAB Qualifications Limited head office.